harshbpathak/Netsecure-android/README.md

 # 🛡️ NetSecure

-**NetSecure** is an Android network analyzer app that monitors and captures real-time network traffic on your device using a local VPN service.
-It gives you full visibility into which apps are making network connections, where they're connecting to, and how much data they're using — all without requiring root access.
+**NetSecure** is an advanced Android network analyzer app that monitors and captures real-time network traffic on your device using a local VPN service.
+Powered by a highly-optimized native C++ backend and nDPI for Deep Packet Inspection, it gives you full visibility into which apps are making network connections, where they're connecting to, and how much data they're using — all without requiring root access.

 ---

 ## ✨ Features

-- **Real-Time Traffic Capture** — Intercepts and inspects TCP/UDP packets through a local VPN tunnel
+- **Real-Time Traffic Capture** — Intercepts and inspects TCP/UDP packets through a high-performance local VPN tunnel powered by a Custom Native C engine.
+- **Deep Packet Inspection (DPI)** — Uses nDPI for accurate protocol detection and traffic analysis.
-- **Per-App Traffic Breakdown** — See exactly which apps are sending and receiving data
+- **Per-App Traffic Breakdown** — See exactly which apps are sending and receiving data.
-- **Connection Logging** — Detailed logs of every connection with destination IP, port, and protocol
+- **Connection Logging** — Detailed logs of every connection with destination IP, port, and protocol.
-- **Dashboard Overview** — Clean, at-a-glance view of network activity across all apps
+- **Dashboard Overview** — Clean, at-a-glance view of network activity across all apps.
-- **App Detail View** — Drill into individual app traffic with connection-level detail
-- **Security Reports** — Generate reports of suspicious or unusual network behavior
-- **No Root Required** — Uses Android's VPN Service API for packet capture
+- **No Root Required** — Uses Android's VPN Service API combined with native packet processing.

 ---